slipstream/SlipStreamDocumentation/documentation/release_notes/candidate_releases.md

 - fix: make CIMI CloudEntryPoint conform to standard
 - fix: pagination in image and deployment pages
 - fix: pagination in run section of a module
-- fix: state of the run is not shown on run page

 ### Migration